HenrietteDaughtyOloo/Green-Revive-Mobile/README.md

 # Gamification Elements:
 Engage users with gamification elements such as points, achievements, and badges.
 Encourage healthy competition and motivation among users while they learn about governance.
 # Educational Content:
-Access a wealth of educational resources, articles, and guides related to governance principles,like Bill of Rights and Finance Bill.
+Access a wealth of educational resources, articles, and guides related to governance principles, like the Bill of Rights and the Finance Bill.
 # User-Friendly Interface:
 Our user-friendly interface makes navigation and participation intuitive, ensuring that users of all ages and backgrounds can easily get involved.
 # Chatbot :